nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: No groups are currently stored in the application. <br>
+Test Scenario 1: No groups are currently stored in the application.
 * Test Command: `group /view /gid 1` <br>
   Expected: An error message should be printed indicating that there are currently no groups stored.

-Test Scenario 1: Only a single group with a group unique identifier of `1` exists in the application after creating a single group with the [`group /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-group-group-create) command. <br>
+Test Scenario 1: Only a single group with a group unique identifier of `1` exists in the application after creating a single group with the [`group /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-group-group-create) command.
 1. Test Command: `group /view`<br>
    Expected: An error message should be printed, indicating that the `/gid` delimiter is missing from the input.
 2. Test Command: `group /view /gid`<br>